Hallmarks of Nonprofit Managerial Excellence

 - An environment that supports continuous learning, including learning from failure, is encouraged.

-- The ability to observe various signals and listen for new and innovative ideas: they can emerge from unusual origins.
+- The ability to observe various signals and listen to new and innovative ideas that can emerge from many origins including under-represented populations.

 - Consistent exploration of new avenues for collaboration with other entities, including nonprofit, for-profit or government.